-I searched the Internet for hours, and all I found was people asking questions about him in forums and wondering who he was, or people thinking he was Arno Beijk, the Dutch artist, or even Peter Arno, the American cartoonist.
+I searched the Internet for hours, and all I found was people asking questions about him in forums and wondering who he was, or people thinking he was Arno Beijk, the Dutch artist (I have contacted him and he confirmed that he is not the artist behind these paintings), or even Peter Arno, the American cartoonist.
 Even on Auction houses' websites specialized in Art, the listing just informs potential bidders that the lithograph was made by "an artist signing the works 'Arno' "

 There is a certain number of his lithographs for sale here and there, I would not say it is common to see them, but they are not rare.

 I guess he must have been a street artist in the 1950s and 1960s in Paris, and is now forgotten.
 As his work represents tourist places in Paris, he might have been an artist working in Montmartre, on Place du Tertre.
 Because he was apparently selling to tourists, you find more choice on British or American websites than on French websites.